-Fresh air envelopes you.
-Drops of sweat form on your forehead.
-With every step you feel how it gets more difficult to walk up.
-Nevertheless, you continue hiking.
-Small hill just a few yards away is a place where you plan to take a break.
-In addition to giving you some rest, this stop in your hiking journey promises a beautiful view over Los Angeles.
 Hiking is not easy, but definitely enjoyable and exhilarating.
 You gather all your strength and, anticipating peace and solitude, reach that hill.
 But instead of being happy, you feel disappointed.
-Nature and scenery are there, but solitude is nowhere to find in this picture.
-Large number of hikers already claimed the best spots of the hill.
+Nature and scenery are there, but solitude is nowhere to find.
+Many other hikers already claimed the best spots of the hill.
 Unfortunately, the least crowded hiking places in Los Angeles where you don’t need to share your trail with a large number of people are scarce.

-Another less crowded, but similar-sounding hiking place is located in Burbank about 12 miles northwest of Downtown Los Angeles.
-Like its namesake, Wildwood Canyon Park has more to offer than just a great outdoor workout.
-Spreading over two miles, its hiking trail hits a peak with panoramic views of Los Angeles.
+Another less crowded hiking place is located in Burbank, about 12 miles northwest of downtown Los Angeles.
+Like its namesake mentioned above, Wildwood Canyon Park has more to offer than just a great outdoor workout.
+Spreading over two miles, its moderate hiking trail reaches a peak with the panoramic views of Los Angeles.

 The Least Crowded Hiking Places in the San Fernando Valley of Los Angeles